erwinkn/erwinkn.github.io/content/blog/concrete-intro/index.md

 The actions and technologies that can help reduce concrete's {{< co2 >}} footprint warrant a whole article of their own.
 However, it's possible to get a quick understanding of the landscape without diving too deep.
 So let's do just that!

 A mental model which I find really helpful is the one given in the [2050 Carbon Neutrality Roadmap](https://cembureau.eu/library/reports/2050-carbon-neutrality-roadmap/) from CEMBUREAU.
-It illustrates the five stages of the cement & concrete value chain.
-All of them are pretty straightforward, except "carbonation": it refers to the fact that concrete
+It illustrates the five stages of the cement & concrete value chain. _"Carbonation"_ refers to the {{< co2 >}} absorbed by concrete over time and ways we could accelerate it.

 In the following, I will annotate each decarbonisation lever with the stage at which it applies.

-{{< figure src="imgs/cembureau-5c.png" caption="The five stages of the cement & concrete value chain" alt="The five stages of the cement & concrete value chain: clinker, cement, concrete, construction and carbonation" width="90%" >}}
+{{< figure caption="The five stages of the cement & concrete value chain" >}}
+{{< img src="imgs/cembureau-5c.png" alt="The five stages of the cement & concrete value chain: clinker, cement, concrete, construction and carbonation" >}}
+{{< /figure >}}

 Across the whole spectrum of actions that are relevant to reducing concrete's {{< co2 >}} footprint, it's possible to group nearly everything into a few categories.